Quantifying Harm: Acknowledgements

 \section{Acknowledgements}

-Sander Beckers was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645.
-Hana Chockler was supported in part by the UKRI Trust-worthy Autonomous Systems Hub (EP/V00784X/1) and the UKRI Strategic Priorities Fund to the UKRI Research Node on Trustworthy Autonomous Systems Governance and Regulation (EP/V026607/1).
-Joe Halpern was supported in part by NSF grant IIS-1703846, ARO grant W911NF-22-1-0061, and MURI grant W911NF-19-1-0217.
+The work of Sander Beckers was supported in part by ARO grant W911NF-17-1-0061.
+The work of Hana Chockler was supported in part by CHAI---the EPSRC Hub for Causality in Healthcare AI with Real Data (EP/Y028856/1).
+The work of Joe Halpern was supported in part by NSF grant FMitF-2319186, ARO grant W911NF-17-1-0061, MURI grant W911NF-19-1-0217 from the ARO, a grant from Open Philanthropy, and a grant from the Cooperative AI Foundation.